Joibel/argo-cd/docs/operator-manual/config-management-plugins.md

 ### Sidecar or services plugin

-An operator can configure a plugin tool via a sidecar to repo-server, or as a kubernetes service in the same cluster as Argo CD.
+An operator can configure a plugin tool via a sidecar to the repo-server, or as a Kubernetes service in the same cluster as Argo CD.
 The following changes are required to configure a new plugin:

 #### Write the plugin configuration file